 Symptoms of Type 1 Diabetes

-Symptoms of type 1 diabetes are caused by the buildup of glucose in the blood and the lack of glucose in body cells.
-Symptoms of hyperglycemia include the following:
+Symptoms of type 1 diabetes are caused by the buildup of glucose in the blood where it cannot be used by cells for energy.
+Problems may be:

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.